 Given the seriousness of these crimes, anyone charged with issuing a bad check needs to consult with a lawyer that has previously handled such cases.

-What the Prosecutor Must Prove for Bad Check Conviction
+What a Virginia Prosecutor Must Prove for Bad Check Conviction

 The basic code section used to prosecute bad check cases is Va.
 Code 18.2-181.
 This code section provides that any person with intent to defraud, makes, draws, utters, or delivers any check, knowing at the time that there are not sufficient funds in the account for the payment of the check, is guilty of larceny.
 In cases where the face value of the check is less than $200, the accused will be charged with a Class 1 misdemeanor.